Ashleyw27/Ashleyw27.github.io/profile_generator/README.md

 # Profile Generator
+## User Story
+As a product manager

+I want a developer profile generator

+So that I can easily prepare reports for stakeholders

 ## Description and Usage
 The Profile Generator application can be used to create a user profile outlining the below information (this information is pulled from the GitHub API via Axios calls):
 * Profile Image